fpereiro/actools/readme.md

 Some explicit reasons:

-- A solution to a common problem is already implemented and offered to you.
+- A simple solution to a common problem is already implemented and offered to you.
-- Less API code.
+- Mekes scalability easier.
-- Web admins are also provided.
+- Admins are provided.
-- Scalability.
+- Admins allow powerful querying and graphing on existing data.

 A word on scalability: the things that are hard to scale are those with state.
 If your API is stateless and refers to file & database services, is relatively easy to scale it (just add more servers!
 Or use a serverless solution instead). ac;tools intend to make this easier by offering you a scalable stateful layer on which your stateless API can rely.